AnkieFan/Pentomino-Tetris-Game-with-Bot/README.md

 + Please note that references to this code may be considered **academic plagiarism** (for UM students).

-+ Although the project was a group project, all the code in this repository was done independently by myself.
++ All the code in this repository was done independently by myself.

-## Introduction and Preview
+## Introduction
 Pentominoes are the planar structures that can be obtained by attaching 5 squares of size 1x1 to each other.
 There are precisely 12 pentominoes and the following picture shows a representation of these.
 ![pentominos](imgs/pentominos.png)